pschatzmann/ESP32-A2DP/README.md

 - Remove includes of Arduino.h to highlight independence of Arduino API
 - New examples with LED and auto shut down on idle
 - Implement mono downmix
+- Clean up compile warnings so that build with warnings ALL will succeed
+- Example with set_pin_config

 V.1.2.0
 - Metadata support with the help of a callback function - Thanks to [JohnyMielony](https://github.com/JohnyMielony)